 - Angiotensin-converting enzyme (ACE) inhibitors and beta-blockers to help reduce the workload of the heart when a person’s pump function is not working as well

-- Medications to slow the heart rate if AFib develops
+- Medicines to slow the heart rate if you develop atrial fibrillation

 - Diuretics (water pills) to reduce swelling and improve symptoms